-In Year 7, there are three different languages offered to students.
-Students choose one of these languages as part of their enrolment procedure prior to commencing at Parade College.
+In Year 7, students choose one of three languages as part of their enrolment procedure prior to commencing at Parade College.
 Once chosen, students then continue with this language until the end of Year 8 and are unable to change the chosen language course.
 From Year 9 onwards, students may elect to continue with their chosen language, all the way through to VCE.